SwRI-IDEA-Lab/idea-lab-flare-forecast/README.md

     python src/data_preprocessing/regression_labeller.py Data/index_all_smoothed.csv [out_file] [goesdir] -w [window]
 with [out_file] the name of the labels file to be created, [goesdir] the path to the GOES data and [window] the desired forecast window(s) in hours.

 Now modify the experiment_config.yml appropriately and run something like the train_models_regression.py script.
+There is a regression flag in the config file that should be set to true.
+You can set the test to either 'test_a','test_b' or an empty string to toggle between tests.
+To train on a zarr dataset set the use_zarr_dataset flag.